Blog Post

 Pricing depends on whether you would like to build an e-commerce store or a standard website.
 Hosting is included in the plan.

-They have far fewer templates to choose from compared to WordPress and Wix, but all their templates are responsive and have lovely modern designs.
+They have far fewer templates to choose from than WordPress and Wix, but all their templates are responsive and have lovely, modern designs.

 Squarespace has spent a lot of time on template design.
 You can switch to a different template at any point in the build process.